 The grant timelines below are estimates and may change according to application volume, funding changes, constituent needs, staff capacity, or other factors.
-Subscribe to MSAC communications to be notified of any public information sessions and other program updates by completing the signup form on our webpag.
+Subscribe to MSAC communications to be notified of any public information sessions and other program updates by completing the signup form on our webpage.

 - Applications

-- o Publication: September 83, 2025
+- o Publication: September 8, 2025

 - o Deadline: December 12, 2025

 - Application review

 - o Independent Panel Review: January 5 to February 13, 2026

 - Public Panel Meetings: February 24-27, 2026 (exact dates TBD and posted on the Meeting Notices page of MSAC's website)

 - Notification

-- o Early March 2026
+- Early March 2026

-- Reports
+- Final Reports

-- o For Planning grants: March 30, 2027.
+- For Planning Grants: March 30, 2027

-- For Project Implementation grants: September 30, 2027.
+- o For Project Implementation Grants: September 30, 2027